xt0fer/reveal-slides/md/intro-to-oop.md

 ```
 -

-The static block is ONLY run once when the class is loaded for the first time in the JVM
+The static block is ONLY run once when the class is loaded for the first time in the JVM.

+the **System** package might do this for the **out** object, so that it's ready to be used right away.

 -
 -